quiquemz/fantasy-la-liga-predictor/README.md

 To use the model, access the website at http://54.144.240.197:8501/ and enter the name or ID of the player.
 The model will return a recommendation on whether to buy or not based on the player's predicted performance in the next match.

-## Cost

-The project's cost depends on the usage of the following AWS services:

-- Lambda
-- S3
-- AWS Glue
-- SageMaker

-The cost can be optimized by setting up cost allocation tags, enabling cost explorer, and monitoring the usage of the services.

 ## Contributors

 - [Quique Mendez](https://github.com/quiquemz)